tsrajpurohit/healthcare-ba-ai-portfolio-/docs/rcm/09-Dashboards-Metrics/KPI-Dashboard-Definition.md

 ---

 ### Sample Data

-See [`Sample-Metrics-Data.csv`](Sample-Metrics-Data.csv) for illustrative daily metrics that can be used to build demo dashboards in Power BI or Tableau.
+:material-file-delimited-outline: See [`Sample-Metrics-Data.csv`](Sample-Metrics-Data.csv) for illustrative daily metrics that can be used to build demo dashboards in Power BI or Tableau.